 The FDA made an announcement in April that it "couldn't guarantee the long-term safety and efficacy of vaginal mesh products" following a New York Times report that "most medical devices are poorly vetted before their release into the marketplace and poorly monitored after the fact," largely due to "regulatory loopholes and lax oversight."
 The Times went on to advise the agency to "tighten approval standards," "fix post-market-surveillance," and "loosen industry's grip" on regulators.

 All pharmaceutical drugs fall within the FDA’s realm of jurisdiction.
 To combat supervising the high velocity of pharmaceutical products coming into the market, the FDA created a subsidiary office, the Center for Drug Evaluation and Research (CDER).
 The CDER title is self-explanatory; the agency’s sole purpose is monitoring and evaluating the safety of pharmaceutical products in the market.
 But contradictory to this agency’s name, the watch-dog does little to ensure consumer safety.
 As openly advertised on the FDA website, the CDER does not actually perform pre-market approval testing of pharmaceutical drugs itself, but rather they conduct limited research monitoring the drug quality, safety, and efficiency to ensure that it meets FDA standards.
 Issues of objectivity exist in the limited research that the CDER does conduct, with a number of the independent researchers holding lucrative relationships with the pharmaceutical companies whose product they are testing.
 So, what CDER sister-agency acts as the drug testing agency within the FDA if the CDER does not incorporate full pre-market testing?
 Simply put, there isn’t one.
 Obviously, conducting objective research is necessary to ensure product safety for nearly 70% of American consumers who use prescription medication.
 Who better to do so than the pharmaceutical manufacturers producing these drugs?
 That’s right, the same companies manufacturing the drugs are also tasked with testing the product’s safety for consumption.
 Would you be surprised to learn that these companies put the safety on the backburner to increase profits from time to time?
 This may be the main contributor to the surge in pharmaceutical drug recalls over the past few years.
-This is the step-by-step process of how prescription drugs come to market, from the development process to FDA approval for the market:

 Similar to drug approval, the FDA approval process of medical devices seems to be entirely too lenient, prompting certain agencies to publically condemn the FDA's methods and call for a new system to be put in place.
 The Institute of Medicine (IOM) called into question the process by which many medical devices are approved by the FDA.
 The FDA asked the IOM to review their process for approving "moderate-risk devices", which can include anything from contacts to pacemakers.
 The IOM found that the current process is deficient and unfixable and should be scrapped in favor of a more rigorous process.
 The IOM cited that many of the problems with safety come from the legislation enacted.
 Devices can go through what is called a 510(k) process, which requires only that the new device is “substantially equivalent” to a previous device.
 The application is short and minimalistic and does not even look at safety or effectiveness.
 Devices that were approved prior to 1976 were grandfathered in, and many did not undergo examination for safety or effectiveness.